 San Kamphaeng is a district just outside of Chiang Mai (in Nothern Thailand) that we’d been told was well worth the half day trip.
 The local umbrella- making industry, silk factory, honey factory and of course the hot springs.
 At a good 40 kms away, we contemplated the day long detour, especially since we also needed to drop by the Grand Lanna at the Mandarin Oriental Dhara Dhevi for lunch and grab a flight back to Bangkok by evening.

 Hunting for a taxi in Thailand can get rather confusing given the language barrier.
 (Thankfully, Chiang Mai didn’t seem to have the tourist scams that Bangkok’s notorious for) Given our crazy schedule, we had to find someone with whom we could communicate well enough to be able to explain our very specific requirement.
 A long and frustrating internet search finally led us to CNX Private Tours.
 Just like the unearthly morning drive, it was worth it.
 Right on time, Saksith brought over his cousin Ticket (I’m still scratching my head over the name) to take us around for the day (with all our luggage in the boot of his car).
 Clean vehicles, excellently safe driving, pleasant, trustworthy and friendly driver, enough maps and brochures in the backseat to plan your entire trip, I cannot recommend these guys enough.
+As a quick aside, Thailand is also a great destination for medical tourism.
+For a drug rehab in Thailand, Chiang Mai does not only offer breathtaking views and gorgeous attractions but it is also a perfect destination for those seeking a holistic addiction treatment.

 The Hot Springs